 China has been the main importer of American recycled goods for over 25 years, according to Marinozzi.
 The Chinese used to accept items that were contaminated by food residue, which are considered too difficult to process in the U.S., so many American cities sent to China their “dirty” recycled materials like greasy pizza boxes and soggy coffee cups.
 But in 2017, China cut back the types of recyclables it would accept, making it more difficult for the U.S. to dispose of its contaminated items.
 Now your old take-out containers are among the 11 things you think are recyclable but actually are not.

 Sadly, many single-use products such as plastic cutlery and drink lids are just plain unrecyclable.
 But some countries have found creative ways of reusing waste that would otherwise be destined for the dump.
 As part of the 2008 Tokyo Metropolitan Environmental Master Plan, Japan’s capital has started collecting leftover trash from residents and mixing it with real soil to create an artificial island.
 Pretty soon, this wasteland will become a public space complete with a swimming pool, a massive urban park, and a show-stopping view of the city’s waterfront.
-Invest in these 10 reusable versions of everyday things to cut back on waste or repurpose any of these items that are great for repurposing.
+Repurpose any of these items that are great for repurposing.

 The United Kingdom has one of the top textile recycling industries in the world, recycling an estimated 40 percent of old and outdated clothing in total.
 And this national recycling initiative goes way beyond donating clothes to thrift stores.
 Trendy items might be sold secondhand, but unwearable garments are actually recycled into items like cleaning cloths, insulation products, and soundproofing material.
 Even the plastic bags that are used to transport the clothes are melted down and recycled.
 In the end, just 5 percent of textiles end up in British landfills.
 Find out what recycling will look like 10 years from now.

 Get this: Finland composts a whopping two-thirds of its total kitchen, food, and garden waste, also called organic waste or biowaste.
 While the majority of that biowaste is composted, some cities in Finland also convert their biowaste into heat and electricity for local residents.
 Meanwhile, most composting centers in the U.S. only collect yard trimmings, and their infrastructure for composting food scraps is still not up to snuff compared to other countries, according to data collected by BioCycle.
-To lower your personal carbon footprint, you can try composting in your own backyard by following these 10 simple steps.
+To lower your personal carbon footprint, you can try composting in your own backyard.
 Keep your compost in great shape with these compost tips.

 Believe it or not, the remains of deceased pets make up a portion of the recycled waste in the German town of Neustadt an der Weinstrasse.
 Residents can send their deceased pets to a recycling plant located just a mile away, where the remains are turned into lip balm or other cosmetic products.
 A handful of other countries (including the U.S.!) also recycle deceased pets into everything from drones to diamonds, but the German facility’s location makes pet recycling particularly accessible for former owners.
 You’ll also be surprised by these 11 things you didn’t know you could recycle or upcycle, too.